Tarquinia Molza: Musical career

 Because she was widowed, she was recruited to become the lady-in-waiting to Duchess Margherita Gonzaga d'Este in 1583 and moved to Ferrara, where she became a famous performer, conductor, and composer.
 Molza was dismissed from her position in 1589 and returned to Mantua when she was accused of having an affair with Flemish composer Giaches de Wert.
 Minor nobility (as ladies-in-waiting to the duchess were considered) were not to involve themselves with members of the servant class (as minor composers such as Wert were considered).
 She claimed that her relationship with Wert was a friendship, and not sexual.

 Works

 Molza wrote poetry in Latin and Tuscan dialect; she also wrote essays.

+Her Latin works include the following poems: